MarkWarneke/markwarneke.github.io/_posts/2019-08-27-Blameless-Post-Mortems.md

 > mistakes in a way that focuses on the situational aspects of a failure’s mechanism and the decision-making process of individuals proximate to the failure. *by John Allspaw*

-Schedule post-mortem as soon as possible after the accident occurs and before memories and the links between cause and effect fade or circumstances change
+Schedule post-mortem as soon as possible after the accident occurs.
+Links between cause and effect should still be fresh in memory, avoid that these fade or circumstances change.

 ## Environment

-- Construct a timeline
+- Construct a detailed timeline
-- Gather details from multiple perspectives
+- Gather details from many different perspectives
-- Ensuring no punishment of people for making mistakes is happening
+- Ensure **no punishment** of people for making mistakes is happening
-- Empower all engineers to improve safety by allowing them to give detailed accounts of their contributions to failures
+- Empower all engineers to feel safe by allowing them to give detailed accounts of their contributions to failures
-- Enable and encourage people who do make mistakes to be the experts who educate the rest of the organization on how not to make them in the future
+- Enable and **encourage people who do make mistakes to be the experts**, and who educates the rest of the organization on how to not make them again in the future
 - Accept that there is always a discretionary space where humans can decide to take action or not, and that the judgment of those decisions lies in hindsight
-- Propose countermeasures to prevent a similar accident from happening in the future and ensure these countermeasures are recorded with a target date and an owner for follow-up
+- **Propose countermeasures to prevent a similar accident** from happening in the future and ensure these countermeasures are recorded with a target date and an owner for follow-up

 ## Stakeholders